About Bangor Law School

 Student experience and satisfaction

-Bangor University is ranked among the top 10 in the UK for student satisfaction (NSS 2017, excluding specialist institutions).
-We are also placed 12th in the UK - and top in Wales - for student experience (Times Higher Education Student Experience Survey 2017).
+Bangor University is ranked among the top 10 in the UK for student satisfaction (NSS 2018, excluding specialist institutions).
+This reflects the University’s focus on overall student experience.

 Teaching and research excellence